A new FAFSA setback means many college financial aid offers won't come until April

 When that fix was announced, Justin Draeger, president and CEO of the National Association of Student Financial Aid Administrators (NASFAA), said it was "the right thing to do."

-Kvaal and the department know this delay will hit college financial aid offices especially hard, and further compress their timeline for sending out financial aid offers.
-Draeger tells NPR, if schools don't receive FAFSA data until early to mid-March, many of them likely won't be able to send financial aid offers to students until April.
+Kvaal and the department know this delay will hit college financial aid offices especially hard and further compress their timeline for sending out financial aid offers.
+Draeger tells NPR that if schools don't receive FAFSA data until early to mid-March, many of them likely won't be able to send financial aid offers to students until April.
 For many of those students, that leaves less than a month before they're expected to commit to a college.

 Charles Conn, a top aid administrator at Cal Poly Pomona, tells NPR he is "relieved" the Education Department is fixing that $1.8 billion mistake, but "our hearts sank as we learned that schools will now not begin receiving FAFSA data until the first part of March, at the earliest."